cristianbote/goober/README.md

 const App = () => <button className={BtnClassName({ size: 20 })}>click</button>;
 ```

+The difference between calling `css` directly and wrapping into a function is the timing of its execution.
+The former is when the component(file) is imported, the latter is when it is actually rendered.

+If you use `extractCSS` for SSR, you may prefer to use the latter or `styled` api to avoid inconsistent results.

 ### `targets`

 By default, goober will append a style tag to the `<head>` of a document.
 You might want to target a different node, for instance, when you want to use goober with web components (so you'd want it to append style tags to individual shadowRoots).
 For this purpose, you can `.bind` a new target to the `styled` and `css` methods: